hanruihua/ir-sim/doc/source/configuration.md

 - **`control_mode`**:
   Configures how the objects in the simulation is controlled:
-  - `"auto"`: Automatic control by the input velocities defined in python script or behavior in the YAML file.
+  - `auto`: Automatic control by the input velocities defined in python script or behavior in the YAML file.
-  - `"keyboard"`: Manual control via keyboard inputs.
+  - `keyboard`: Manual control via keyboard inputs.
 The key inputs are defined in the file.

 - **`collision_mode`**:
   Defines how collisions between objects are handled in the simulation:
-  - `"stop"`: Stops the movement of objects upon collision.
+  - `stop`: Stops the movement of objects upon collision.
-  - `"reactive"`: Objects react to collisions based on predefined behaviors.
+  - `reactive`: Objects react to collisions based on predefined behaviors.
-  - `"unobstructed"`: Allows objects to pass through each other without consideration of any collision.
+  - `unobstructed`: Allows objects to pass through each other without consideration of any collision.

 - **`obstacle_map`**:
   Specifies the file path to an image that serves as the obstacle map.
 This image is used to generate the grid map that defines the positions of obstacles within the world.
 Each pixel in the image corresponds to a grid cell in the map, where the color of the pixel determines the presence of an obstacle.